Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/resource-management.md

 # Resource Management Feature

 Resource managment is used to set the cpu and memory request quotas for the team namespace.
-The request quotas set in this section determined the resources that will be reserved in the cluster for the specific namespace.
+The request quotas set in this section determined the resources that will be reserved in the cluster for the team namespace.

 ```yaml
 resource_management: